 Shortly after that meeting, Vialet founded Sports4Kids, now Playworks.
-Our goal: transform recess and the school day with safe and healthy play so teachers can teach and kids can learn.
+Our goal: transform recess and the school day through safe and healthy play so teachers can teach and kids can learn.

 Today, recess on our playgrounds is a lot more fun.
-There are games going on where previously the space was unused or chaotic.
+There are games going on in spaces that were previously unused or chaotic.
 There are fewer kids on the sidelines.
-Kids play together — boys with girls, girls with boys.
+Kids play together and invite everyone to join in.
 They’re active, and you see a lot of high fives and hear a lot of positive language.
-On our playgrounds, kids resolve those little issues by simply using Rock-Paper-Scissors.
+On our playgrounds, kids resolve their own conflicts by simply using Rock-Paper-Scissors.
 Every kid plays.

-Playworks is the only nonprofit organization in the country providing trained, full-time coaches focused on recess to hundreds of low-income schools in major urban areas.
-We also provide training and technical assistance to schools, districts and youth organizations that want to ensure that every kid plays - safely, inclusively and with joy.
+Our trained, full-time coaches support at hundreds of low-income schools in major urban areas.
+We also provide professional training for school staff who support recess and consultative partnerships for any school, district, or youth organizations that want to ensure that every kid plays safely, inclusively, and with joy.

-Principals and teachers at our schools want us back every year, telling us that that disciplinary issues are down and engagement and participation in the classroom is up -- dramatically.
-They tell us there’s more community at their schools with kids playing outside their normal groups.
-And they tell us that there’s more time for students to learn because teachers spend less time transitioning from recess to the classroom, and fewer conflicts spilling into it.
+Principals and teachers at our schools want us back every year, telling us that that disciplinary issues are down and engagement and participation in the classroom are up.
+They tell us there is more community at their schools with kids playing outside their normal groups.
+And they tell us that there is more time for students to learn because teachers spend less time transitioning from recess to the classroom, and fewer conflicts spilling into it.
 In fact, around the country our teachers tell us they get back around 20 hours in recovered teaching time.

-They tell us that the safe and healthy play Playworks brings to schools helps students succeed in the classroom—and in life.
-Playworks for every kid.
+They tell us that safe and healthy play at schools helps students succeed in the classroom—and in life.
+Play works for every kid.